 Since there is not sufficient power to run an autopilot, “sheet to tiller” steering will be used.
 In this system I will run lines from the sail control lines (sheets) to the opposite side of the steering tiller and a piece of surgical tubing will be used to balance the tension to the tiller.
 Periodic adjustments will be needed when sea or wind conditions change.
 This system, if it works properly, should allow me to get some sleep, cook my meals, and continue sailing.
 If I make 50 miles (about 80 km) in 24 hours, I will be happy.

 During bad sea conditions or times when there is sea spray or breaking waves, the entrance hatch will be closed and I will be able to look out through a hatch-mounted plexiglass dome.

 There is barely any room to lay down, and during the first couple of weeks I will actually be sleeping on top of my food — until I eat down to the floor boards, under which I also have food storage compartments.
 Most of the food and water is stored in these lockable storage compartment, which need to be locked in case the boat is rolled over by waves.
 This will keep the food from flying around in the boat, and since the food weight is part of the calculated ballast, it needs to remain low in the boat.
 As food is consumed, the weight is replaced by filling empty plastic bottles with sea water.
-The boat is designed to be self-righting when rolled over by big waves, and the mast is an A-frame mast, as opposed to a single mast of most sailboats, the current mast is a single keel stepped carbon fiber mast. which is lighter even though it is taller.
+The boat is designed to be self-righting when rolled over by big waves.
+Although the original mast was an A-frame mast, as opposed to a single mast of most sailboats, the current mast is a single keel stepped carbon fiber mast. which is lighter even though it is taller.